Eyes of Laura Mars: Soundtrack

-Eyes of Laura Mars (Music from the Original Motion Picture Soundtrack) was released by Columbia Records (PS 35487) in July 1978.
+Eyes of Laura Mars (Music from the Original Motion Picture Soundtrack) was released by Columbia Records (PS 35487) in 1978 ahead of the film's release.
 It was produced by Gary Klein with executive producers Jon Peters and Charles Koppelman.

 Mark Iskowitz of The Barbra Streisand Music Guide wrote: "The side one 'Prisoner' track is actually identical to the single and Greatest Hits Volume 2 version.
 The side two reprise version does contain instrumentation from the film score at the beginning and during the first sections of the song, which is featured in its entirety.
 Track 3 opens with Barbra singing the first four lines from 'Prisoner' with a sparse, spooky film score backing."

 The Eyes of Laura Mars LP is out of print; it was never released on CD.